FanciestW/ConvoAnalyzer/README.md

 ## Usage:
 ```
-usage: main.py [-h] [-i INPUT] [-o OUTPUT] [-d]
+usage: main.py [-h] [-i INPUT] [-o OUTPUT] [-d DIR] [--debug]

 optional arguments:
   -h, --help            show this help message and exit
   -i INPUT, --input INPUT
                         Specifies the input .WAV file to be transcribed.
   -o OUTPUT, --output OUTPUT
-                        Specifies the output directory name for program
+                        Specifies the output file to write transcript to.
+If
-                        outputs.
-If none is specified, the default is ./out/
+                        none is specified, it will print to console.
+  -d DIR, --dir DIR     Output directory for program output data.
+The default
+                        is ./out/
-  -d, --delete          Flag to delete program output directory.
+  --debug               Flag to delete program output directory.
 ```

 ## How to Run: